Marietas Islands (Islas Marietas)

 Puerto Vallarta, Jalisco

 The small, uninhabited Marietas Islands (Islas Marietas) are located in the Bay of Banderas off Mexico's Pacific coast.
-Making up a UNESCO-listed biosphere reserve, the islands are famous for their abundance of flora and fauna.
+Classified as a UNESCO-listed biosphere reserve, the islands are famous for their abundance of flora and fauna, and the dramatic beauty of Hidden Beach.
 It's a great place to visit if you want to trade the crowds of the beach resort scene for some natural delights.

 The basics